top of page

 Deciding whether to see a counsellor can feel overwhelming.
 You might find yourself asking: "How do I know if I need a counsellor?" or "Are my struggles “serious enough” for counselling?"

 The truth is, counselling isn’t only for people in crisis.
-It’s a safe and supportive space to talk about whatever is weighing on you, whether it’s daily stress, big life changes, or feelings you can’t quite make sense of.
+It’s a safe and supportive space to talk about whatever is weighing on you.
+This could be daily stress, big life changes, or feelings you can’t quite make sense of.

-If you’ve been wondering whether it’s time to reach out for help, here are some clear signs you might need counselling and how speaking with a professional can support your mental and emotional wellbeing.
+If you’ve been wondering whether it’s time to reach out for help, here are some clear signs you might need counselling.
+We will also discuss how speaking with a professional can support your mental and emotional wellbeing.

 1. You Feel Overwhelmed by Stress or Emotions